 We believe that an object has more meaning when the owner understands the connection to the way it was made and values the process.
 With each product we make, we aspire to bring beauty and harmony into our customer’s lives, but also to advocate for the sustainable use of our planet’s resources.

 Minimalist and modern, Barbara’s work is influenced by the natural world.
-She strives to release the inner life or energy of an object and arrange objects to create a sense of space.
+She strives to release the inner life or energy of an object and arrange elements to create a sense of space.
 This aesthetic is defined as much by what is left out as by what is included.
 The inherent nature of working with plant dyes encourages the acceptance of imperfection and randomness.
 "This process of letting go has changed the way I think and work and as a result my approach to designing pattern"

 The integrity of the materials we use is not an afterthought, but a critical element of the design.
 We use sustainable fabrics including hand-spun, hand-woven Ahimsa silk (humanely harvested without harm to the silkworms), hand woven hemp, natural linen, and organic cotton.

 Our warm earthy palette is achieved with plant dyes including: black walnut, cutch, madder root, pomegranate, osage orange, indigo and weld.

 Our printed designs are created by block printing by hand with thickened plant dyes, mordants and global organic textile standard (GOTS) certified textile inks.
 For our hand-embroidered designs, we use linen yarn.

 Produced in our Asheville studio, BZDesign hand dyed products begin with washing and mordanting the fabric.
 The material is then dyed two to three times with plant dyes, incorporating a clamp-resist (shibori) technique to create pattern.
 The fabric is then hand block printed or hand embroidered to add another layer of surface design.
 The final product is finished with hand or machine sewing.